adsmaniotto/adsmaniotto.github.io/resume.md

 **License Plate Recognition** | Link TBD
 - Designed an end-to-model to detect and extract the value of a license plate from images of vehicles.
 - Two-step process included license plate region detection and OCR
-- Tech environment: Keras (Python), OpenCV, Convolutional/Recurrent Neural Networks
+- Tools used: Keras (Python), OpenCV, Convolutional/Recurrent Neural Networks

 **Deep Reinforcement Learning in Pac-Man** |
 Link TBD